What GMAT Score Do I Need for Columbia University?

 What GMAT Score Do I Need for Columbia?

-There are many factors other than your GMAT score that go into admissions decisions.
+There are many factors other than your GMAT score that affect admissions decisions.
 Your GPA, your personal and professional backgrounds, the competitiveness of the applicant pool that year, your recommendations, your essays, etc., are all important.
 So, there is no straightforward calculation for determining the exact GMAT score that will perfectly “balance” your profile.

 So, let’s discuss how to balance these various factors.

-Balancing Your GMAT Score With Other Factors
+Balancing Your GMAT Score with Other Factors

 Determining what GMAT score you need to be competitive at Columbia is a matter of two things.
 First, you must consider the average GMAT score of MBA students in the program.
 Second, you must carefully analyze your strengths and weaknesses in other areas of your applicant profile.